Skilled Nominated visa (subclass 190)

 Please be aware that most candidates will not be invited to apply for NSW nomination as the number of candidates far exceeds the places available.

-NSW uses a ranking-based invitation process.
-Candidates cannot directly apply for NSW nomination.
+NSW uses a ranking-based invitation process – you cannot directly apply for NSW nomination.
 See how invitation rounds work.

 Gather your documents

 Gather your documents as evidence to support the points claims in your EOI and your proof of NSW residency.
 See our FAQs website for information about how you can prove your NSW residency.

 Apply for NSW nomination by accessing the invitation link emailed to you within 14 days.
 Your invitation to apply for nomination will be issued by NSW to the email address you provided in your EOI.